 That said, anyone can be trained to understand the importance of these new marketing and sales paradigms through showing quick wins.
 Whether it’s a 3rd party agency you are using in China, or your own branch office team, providing you can give your team the educational resources and support on the ground and sufficient evidence of past success, you are likely to see good results with HubSpot due to the intuitive interface and plethora of academy videos and blogs.

 As Baidu (Chinese Google) isn’t as developed as Google, and “contextual search” is a little way behind many Chinese people currently don’t use it in the way that we are accustomed to finding answers online.
 Organic traffic often plays second fiddle to paid search too, so while you still need great content, you absolutely need an ads strategy on Baidu to amplify that.

 This will likely change over time.
 We have already seen a huge movement in China towards finding answers online – WeChat finally has a search function showing Tencent's realisation that consumers aren't simply passive, and have search intent behind their actions.
+There are also other search engines like SouGou (搜狗) who are starting to gain more market share and are investing in AI like Google to assist with search terms instead of being aggressively advertising-focused like Baidu.
 Companies who are willing to invest in quality content now, whatever the format (video, audio, written etc.) will not only be ‘marketing pioneers in China’ but will also benefit from being ahead of the competition once more people begin searching for answers on the internet.